mahmoudimus/ac/README.md

 * `bin` - utility scripts
 * `components` - the shared components of the plugin
     * `api` - a draft application programming interface for the plugin
     * `core` - the core cross-product implementation
     * `core-extensions` - cross-product extensions for web fragments, webhooks etc.
-    * [`extension-spi`](components/extension-spi) - a draft service provider interface containing components that the host application or plugin can provide in order to extend Connect
+    * [`extension-spi`](components/extension-spi) - a draft service provider interface defining components that the host application or plugin can provide in order to extend Connect
-    * `host-spi` - a draft service provider interface containing components that a host application needs to provide in order to support Connect
+    * `host-spi` - a draft service provider interface defining components that a host application needs to provide in order to support Connect
     * `modules` - bean representations of add-on JSON descriptor elements
     * `reference-plugin` - a cross-product reference implementation of some SPI interfaces
 * `confluence` - the parent of all Confluence-specific modules
     * `confluence-integration-tests` - Confluence-specific integration tests for the plugin
     * `confluence-reference-plugin` - a reference implementation of some SPI interfaces for Confluence
     * `confluence-support` - support for Atlassian Connect in Confluence
 * `crowd-support` - support for Atlassian Connect in products that use Atlassian Crowd
 * [`docs`](docs) - a Node.js project for generating [the developer documentation](https://connect.atlassian.com)
 * `jira` - the parent of all JIRA-specific modules
     * `jira-integration-tests` - JIRA-specific integration tests for the plugin
     * `jira-reference-plugin` - a reference implementation of some SPI interfaces for JIRA
     * `jira-support` - support for Atlassian Connect in JIRA
 * [`jsapi`](jsapi) - builds the JavaScript API based on [`atlassian-connect-js`](https://bitbucket.org/atlassian/atlassian-connect-js)
 * `plugin` - groups the other modules into a plugin
 * `tests` - the parent of all non-product-specific test modules